 If someone has lost consciousness, check they are breathing and place them in a stable position lying on their side.
 Call 111 and start CPR if they have stopped breathing.

-If you know what drug(s) the person has taken, this is important information to let medics or hospital staff know so they can treat them quickly.
-You will not be in trouble with the law for sharing this information.
+If you know what drug(s) the person has taken, this is important information to tell medics or hospital staff so they can treat them quickly.
+You will not get in trouble for sharing this information.

 - How did that drug or drink make you feel?

-Did you experience different effects to what you expected?
-If you are worried the drug you took was not what you thought it was or could be dangerous, you can anonymously report this to High Alert.
+If you’re worried the drug you took was not what you thought it was or could be dangerous, you can anonymously report this to High Alert.